 Foster parents for children with disabilities come from a range of backgrounds and experiences, some have significant health or caring experience, others receive specific training to help them meet the needs of the children they are caring for.
-At Fostering People we want to provide all children with a foster family that enables them to thrive and meet their fullest potential.
+At Fostering People we want to provide all children with foster placement that enable them to thrive and meet their fullest potential.